Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 3. Visit Hakone Shrine

-4. Take the Komagatake Ropeway to the summit
+4. Take the Hakone Komagatake Ropeway to the summit

-6. Bus back to Hakone-Yumoto and head home
+6. Return to Hakone-Yumoto by bus and begin your journey home

-• Wash your body before getting into the bath
+• Wash your body before entering the bath.

-• If you have tattoos, use a tattoo cover sticker or book a private bath
+• If you have tattoos, consider using a tattoo cover sticker or reserving a private bath.

-• Take your trash with you or use designated bins
+• Take your trash with you or dispose of it in designated bins.

-• Stay on marked paths in nature reserves
+• Stay on marked paths in protected natural areas.

 Climate and Clothing

-Hakone is in the mountains, so temperatures often run lower than in Tokyo.
-Mornings and evenings can be chilly year-round — bring a layer regardless of the season.
+Because Hakone is located in a mountainous area, temperatures are often lower than in Tokyo.
+Mornings and evenings can be particularly cool, so it is a good idea to bring a light jacket regardless of the season.

-Hakone is just an hour and a half from Tokyo, but it packs in nature, history, culture, and onsen.
-For international visitors, it's also one of the easiest places to experience Japan's traditional onsen culture firsthand.
+Although located just about 90 minutes from Tokyo, Hakone offers a rich combination of natural beauty, history, culture, and hot springs.
+For international visitors, it is also one of the best places to experience Japan's traditional onsen culture.

 関連記事